apache/flink/docs/dev/windows.md

 ### Session Windows

 The *session windows* assigner groups elements by sessions of activity.
-Session windows do not overlap and do not have a fixed start and end time in contrast to *tumbling windows* and *sliding windows*.
-Instead a session window assigner closes a window when it does not receive elements for a certain period of time, i.e., when a gap of inactivity occurred.
-A session window assigner is configured with the *session gap* which defines how long the assigner waits until it closes the current session window and assigns following elements to a new session window.
+Session windows do not overlap and do not have a fixed start and end time, in contrast to *tumbling windows* and *sliding windows*.
+Instead a session window closes when it does not receive elements for a certain period of time, *i.e.*, when a gap of inactivity occurred.
+A session window assigner is configured with the *session gap* which defines how long is the required period of inactivity.
+After this period expires, the current session closes and subsequent elements are assigned to a new session window.

 <img src="{{ site.baseurl }}/fig/session-windows.svg" class="center" style="width: 80%;" />